Gibbs posterior inference on the minimum clinically important difference: A Gibbs posterior for MCID

 \begin{proof} Similar to the proof of Theorem~\ref{thm:post.rate} in Appendix~\ref{proofs:rates}. \end{proof}

-We emphasize that the theory in the previous sections goes through for any scale $\omega_n$ that decreases no faster than that specified in Lemma~\ref{lem:scale}, even a constant scale.
-This is an issue concerning finite-sample performance only.
-The numerical results in Section~\ref{S:examples} show that taking the scale to be vanishing accomplishes the goal of calibrating the credible intervals without affecting the accuracy of the posterior mean estimator.

-\begin{remark} Giving only a rate of decay for $\omega_n$ does not fully specify the sequence itself.
-In our experience, with continuous $\eta$, we found that choosing the scale $\omega_n = c n^{-2/5}$, for $c \in (3,4)$, worked well in terms of credible interval calibration.
-To avoid making an ad hoc choice of constant, we employ the algorithm in \citet{syring.martin.scaling} that makes a data-dependent choice of the scaling that yields approximate posterior calibration.
-In the numerical examples that follow, the $\omega_n$ selected by the algorithm is roughly $3.5 n^{-2/5}$, which is consistent with the recommendation from Lemma~\ref{lem:scale}. \end{remark}
+In our experience, with continuous $\eta$, we found that a scale value of approximately $\omega_n = c n^{-1/4}$, for $c \in (1,2)$, worked well in terms of credible interval calibration.
+To avoid making an ad hoc choice of constant, we employ the algorithm in \citet{syring.martin.gibbs}.
+Our scaling algorithm is applied to each simulated data set, producing a different, data-dependent value of the scale parameter each time.
+Briefly, $\omega_n$ is determined by solving the equation that sets the Gibbs posterior credible interval coverage probability equal to the desired confidence level.
+The algorithm utilizes standard techniques including stochastic approximation, MCMC, and bootstrapping.
+In our simulations, the algorithm succeeds in producing approximately calibrated credible intervals.
+In the numerical examples that follow, the $\omega_n$ selected by the algorithm is, on average, roughly $1.5 n^{-1/4}$, which is consistent with the result in Lemma~\ref{lem:scale}.